 Some coaches lead their teams to the Final Four nearly every March in the NCAA Division I Basketball Tournament.
 In fact, one of my favorite coaches, John Wooden, brought his UCLA Bruins to the championship 11 times in the 12 years he was head coach.
 Wooden understood that great coaches are teachers.
 Inherent in that role was forgiving his players when they made mistakes.
 There were no long lectures, grudges or reproofs.
 Instead, he made room for his players to learn, to improve and to win.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: collaboration, corporate culture, culture, life lessons, loyalty, march madness, sports, teamwork
+Sign up here.Tags: collaboration, corporate culture, culture, forgiveness, life lessons, loyalty, march madness, sports, teamwork